Hip pain treatment

 You will be observed in the recovery room for 30-60 minutes and be free to leave the hospital soon after that.
 You may notice some temporary numbness down your leg after the injection.
 This is due to the fact that around 10% of people have a small gap in the ligaments at the front of the SIJ, and a little of what is injected can leak out.
 There are nerves directly in front of the SIJ which can be affected by the local anaesthetic, and this is where the numbness can come from.
 If you are having difficulty walking safely, you may need to be observed for longer, or (rarely) overnight so we can be sure you’re able to manage when you leave the hospital.

-If you have pain at the site of the injection you should use a cold pack and some paracetamol (Panadol, Herron, Panamax)or ibuprofen (Herron Blue, Nurofen) in the recommended doses for a couple of days.
+If you have pain at the site of the injection you should use a cold pack and some paracetamol (Panadol, Herron, Panamax) or ibuprofen (Herron Blue, Neurofen) in the recommended doses for a couple of days.

 You will be given a Pain Diary to record the pain levels or any other symptoms you notice over the next few days.
 This should be returned to Pain Matrix once completed as it helps us plan your further care and monitor how well we are doing our procedures.

-In the case of numbness, which has not gone away after 24 hours, or any loss of control over bladder or bowel, you should contact Pain Matrix, or attend an Emergency Department and ask that they contact us if it is after hours.
+In the case of numbness, which has not gone away after 24 hours or any loss of control over bladder or bowel, you should contact Pain Matrix or attend your local Emergency Department.